 In the information age, connected data has become the life blood of our society.
 For a healthy body blood must be freely available to all the organs that require it.
 Similarly, in a healthy society data must be freely and easily available to all those that might benefit from it.
 Any unnecessary barriers in the flow of data act like a blood clot, causing problems and inefficiencies which hurt the whole body.

 The Open Data Institute (ODI) represents a movement within the field of the web and big data that is working towards making data freely available and crucially useable.
 The ODI is primarily concerned with the use of government data, but sees itself as an advocate for the advancement of the use of open data within our economy.

-At Black Swan we have seen time and time again how open data can provide solutions to all sorts of problems, from the weather and A&E admissions, to geophysical data and mobile network issues, to smart meters and the environment.
+At Black Swan Data, we have seen time and time again how open data can provide solutions to all sorts of problems: the weather, A&E admissions, geophysical data, mobile network issues, smart meters and the environment.
 Without easily accessible open data many of these solutions would not have been possible.

 Open Data represents an acknowledgment that there is a symbiotic relationship between business, citizens and government in ensuring that data is best used to serve our society as well as our economy.